UBC-STAT/stat-406-rpackage/README.md

 ## Usage

 After installation, the package will be available in R under the name `Stat406`.
-You can load it into R using the code
+You can load it into R using:

 ```r
 library(Stat406)